Sun Prairie teacher accused of recording students in bathroom

 Quaglieri was suspended.
 On his LinkedIn page, he identifies himself as a music teacher.

-The district said it was making counselors available to students in all its 6th through 12th grade schools.
+The district said it was making counselors available to students in all its sixth- through 12th-grade schools.

-Sun Prairie police said investigators are trying to determine the identity of any additional victims.
-They asked anyone who has information about the case or who believes their child might be a victim to contact the Sun Prairie Police Department Non-Emergency Line at 608-837-7336, or anonymously at 608-837-6300.
+Sun Prairie police said investigators are trying to identify any additional victims.
+They asked anyone who has information about the case or who believes their child might be a victim to contact the Sun Prairie Police Department nonemergency line at 608-837-7336, or anonymously at 608-837-6300.